Neo612/ToDoApp/README.md

 =======
 ==============================================================================================
 Extensions Added:
-  Add support for completion due dates for items
+  1. Add support for completion due dates for items.
-  Add support for priority for items
+  2. Add support for priority for items.
-  Change the item in ListView to display additional attributes, stylize the items Persist the todo app in SQLite instead of using a text file Use a DialogFragment instead of new Activity to support editing items
+  3. Change the item in ListView to display additional attributes, stylize the items.
+  4. Persist the todo app in SQLite instead of using a text file.
+  5. Use a DialogFragment instead of new Activity to support editing items.

 Pending:
   Tweak the style of the app, improve UI, play with adding images or backgrounds